On the classical limit of quantum mechanics, fundamental graininess and chaos: compatibility of chaos with the correspondence principle: Graininess

 b.- For energies $E=\frac{1}{12}$ (figure 44a of \cite{Tabor}) the tori are practically unbroken, as in case 3 above.
 But in large $D_{\phi }$ and in a physical case most likely $volD_{\phi }\gg \hbar ^{2}$ and CP could be far from having practical problems with chaos at least for short periods of time.
 These $D_{\phi }$ become smaller for $E=\frac{1}{8}$ (figure 44b of \cite{Tabor}) \ and probably very tiny for $E=\frac{1}{6}$ (figure 44c of \cite{Tabor}) so in such cases we may have serious problems with chaos (i.e. those of case 4) since for real high energy we could have $volD_{\phi }\approx \hbar ^{2}.$ We can obtain these conclusions because our method allows us to evaluate the $volD_{\phi }$ on the surface defined by the constant of motion (tori) from the Poincar\'{e} sections.

 So we conclude that when the $D_{\phi }$ in phase space are of the order of $ \hbar $ CP has real problems.
-But also we see that for high energy there is not a generic well defined "high energy limit".
+But also we see that for high energy there is not a generic well defined ``high energy limit".
 The threat of chaos to the CP is thus explained.
 Moreover this example introduces the threat of chaos to the high energy limit.
+In the next section we analyze how the threat of the chaos to the CP can be suppresed taken into account the relationship between our graininess approach and the characteristic timescales of quantum chaos.